Does Your Website Follow These Direct Response Rules?

 We’re pretty hardcore about using direct response principles in our marketing.
 So we’re not really going for direct response-ish.
 We’re going for FULL ON, direct response all the way.

-Perhaps, someday, I’ll write another post about why we love direct response so much. problems with buying orlistat without rx For now, suffice it to say that direct response works.
+Perhaps, someday, I’ll write another post about why we love direct response so much. buy legit accutane For now, suffice it to say that direct response works.